mzeis/MageSpawner/README.markdown

      The VirtualDocumentRoot path /var/www/magento/shops/ has to match the MAGE_BASE_DIR setting in config.conf.
      The script automatically edits Magentos .htaccess so that the RewriteBase is adjusted for this setup.

+## Changelog

+v0.2
+---
+* Script can now both use wget or cURL to download Magento. wget is preferred. (thanks Rouven for the input)
+* modman can be initialized from install script
+* Minor changes / fixes

+v0.1
+---
+* Initial commit

 ## License